 Google Ad Grant Program

 In 2003, Google created an ad grant program designed to help nonprofits grow awareness.
 This grant program provides up to $10,000 of ads per month to qualifying nonprofits.
 Here at Digitable, we pride ourselves on knowing the grant’s ‘in’s and out’s’ and we would love to show you the potential of this grant for your organization.
 Please feel free to fill out our free Google Grant consultations form.
+Or download our guide to Google Grants.

 Digital marketing is essential to nonprofit organizations simply because nonprofits rely heavily on donations and brand awareness.
 Without awareness, growth of the organization and the efforts of the nonprofit would be drastically reduced.
 Therefore, using the free nonprofit marketing tools above is a great, budget-friendly way to kick start a very engaging digital marketing presence.